-Tuition for 7 graduate credits and all basic expenses in the field are covered in the course costs, including:
+Tuition and all basic expenses in the field are covered in the course costs, including:

 Course costs do not cover personal expenses, such as gifts, or some ancillary costs, such as passport fees, entry fees and course texts.
 Certain courses also carry with them an additional cost for in-country travel; where applicable, this is noted on the individual course webpage.